 However, that goes beyond the scope of this article.
 I will dwell on the general principles involved in a boat’s beam related to its stability.

-A Wider Beam Makes A Boat More Stable
+A Wider Beam Makes a Boat More Stable

 A boat that has a wider beam enjoys higher initial stability.
 This quality is the boat’s resistance to the center of gravity shifting sideways (left or right).
-External forces such as waves, wind, and movements of cargoes carried by boat can cause the boat’s center of gravity to shift, causing it to move to the left or the right.
+External forces such as waves, wind, and movements of cargoes carried by the boat can cause the boat’s center of gravity to shift, causing it to move to the left or the right.